-Tenzro Ledger: L1 Settlement Layer
+Tenzro Ledger: The Settlement Layer for the AI Economy

-Date: March 2026
+Date: April 2026

 License: MIT OR Apache-2.0